iizsandu/LinkedList/README.md

 y_pointer

-Creation of a sample linked list with defined X and Y relationships

-A three-step cloning process:

-Interleave clone nodes within original list

-Copy Y pointers to the cloned nodes

-Extract the cloned list from the interleaved structure

-Visualization function to print both lists

-File Overview
-XYNode Class

-Defines a node with getters and setters for data, X pointer, and Y pointer.
+Includes getter and setter methods for clarity.

 clone_xy_list(head)

-Clones the list by interweaving cloned nodes between original nodes.
+Creates clone nodes and interleaves them with original nodes.

 add_y_pointers(head)

-Sets Y pointers for each cloned node by referencing corresponding clones.
+Assigns the Y pointer for each cloned node based on the structure created in step 1.

 extract_cloned_list(head)

-Separates the merged list into:
+Separates the original list and the cloned list.

-Restored original list

-Fully cloned list

 visualize_xy_list(head)

-Prints each node along with its X and Y pointer relationships.
+Prints each node's data and the data pointed to by its X and Y pointers.

-Example Output

-Running the script will show:

-Original list

-List after inserting clone nodes and setting Y pointers

-Final extracted:

-Restored original list

-Deep-cloned list

-Each output shows every node and its X/Y references.